PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Programming/Python Image Processing.md

 > lookup google for a standard RGB colour table, what's unique about the colours black, gray, and white in the RGB model?

-**Taken together, an image is a two-dimensional array of pixels and each pixel is a coloured (square) box, where the color is specified by a 24-bit RGB array.***
+**Taken together, an image is a two-dimensional array of pixels and each pixel is a coloured (square) box, where the color and its intensity is specified by a 24-bit RGB array.***

 ## Bitmap images
 Bitmap, or BMP file formats store images as we have conceptualised above.
 BMP files store graphics images as large arrays- encoded numbers that specify the color of each pixel in the image.
 Since computer files are one-dimensional structures, the pixel colors are stored one row at a time.
 That is, the first row of pixels (those with y-coordinate 0) are stored first, followed by the second row (those with y-coordinate 1), and so on.
 24-bit BMP images have a relatively simple file format, can be viewed and loaded across a wide variety of operating systems, and have high quality.
 However, BMP images are not compressed, resulting in very large file sizes for any useful image resolutions.